top of page

 Tutoring

-Our dynamic one-to-one program supports adult learners in the community by pairing them up with volunteer literacy tutors.
-To become a tutor, contact us and we will provide you with information about upcoming virtual tutor-training sessions.
-Our 5-part tutor-training program is designed and facilitated by community literacy workers in the West End of Toronto.
+Our dynamic one-to-one tutoring program supports adult learners in the community by pairing them up with volunteer literacy tutors.
+To become a tutor, contact us and we will provide you with information about upcoming tutor-training sessions.
+The 5-part tutor-training program is designed and facilitated by community literacy workers in the West End of Toronto.
 The tutor-training program is 12 hours in total.

 We present various modules focused on the following: